pablo8635/project1/README.md

 # Title
-Is there any relation amongst US population socio-economic level and some of the most common diseases related with sedentary life style like Cardiovascular Deaths, diabetes, heart attacks, high blood pressure, obesity?
+Is there any relation amongst US population socioeconomic level and some of the most common diseases related with sedentary life style and junk food consumption like cardiovascular deaths, diabetes, heart attacks, high blood pressure and obesity?

 # Team Members
 - Juan Pablo Sada